©2012 Commission on Accreditation of Medical Transport Systems. All Rights Reserved.

 Simulation Submission Process

 LIFEMED ALASKA is an independent service headquartered in Anchorage providing rotorwing, fixed wing and ground services.
 Air Methods of Englewood, CO operates the AStars in Wasilla and Soldotna.
-AeroAir of Hillsboro, OR operates Lear 35s in Anchorage, a King Air 200 in Fairbanks and a Cessna 208 in rural Bethel.
+AeroAir of Hillsboro, OR operates Lear 35s in Anchorage, and a King Air 200 in Fairbanks.
+Grant Aviation out of Anchorage, AK operates a Cessna 208 in rural Bethel.
 Ground services are operated by the service.

 After achieving full accreditation recently, Jared Sherman, the COO, stated: